 He was first tutored at home by his mother Elizabeth, and between the ages of 11 and 16, he studied at Campbell town Academy.
 Upon his father’s death in 1774, Monroe inherited a small plantation and slaves, officially joining the ruling class of the planter elite in Virginia.
 Just 16 years old, he formed a close relationship with his maternal uncle, the influential Judge Joseph Jones.
 The latter had been educated at the Inns of Court in London and was the executor of his father’s estate.
 That same year, Monroe enrolled in the College of William and Mary.

 In early 1776, about a year and a half after his enrollment, Monroe dropped out of college and joined the 3rd Virginia Regiment under General George Washington in the Revolutionary War.
 He was not 19 years old when, as a lieutenant at the Battle of Trenton, he led a squad of men who captured a Hessian battery as it was about to open fire.
 During the battle, both Monroe and George Washington were wounded.
-After recuperating from his wound, Monroe joined the Virginia Militia in 1777, appointed as a lieutenant colonel, and served until 1780.
+After recuperating from his wound, Monroe joined the Virginia Militia in 1777, was appointed as a lieutenant colonel, and served until 1780.
 He never returned to school.